Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 As much as we know how different kids are wired, it’s also just as easy to forget that they don’t think and behave the way you and I do.
 If another adult were as challenging as kids can be, we’d definitely think they were crazy!

-Not to say that this is ideal, but understanding where kids are coming from helps us be more patient and empathetic.
+Not to say that this is ideal, but understanding where they’re coming from helps us be more patient and empathetic.

 Try not to get too frustrated when it feels like you need to keep repeating yourself (remember, repetition works and helps to rewire old habits into new ones!).